Semistable degenerations of double octics: List of local degeneration types

 is an octic arrangement of the same combinatorial type.

 By using the classification of double octic from \cite{CYK} one can easily list all such local degenerations.
-For a full list of new incidences in degenerate fibers of one parameter families of octic arrangements we refer to the appendix \ref{full list of degenerations}.
+For a full list of new incidences in degenerate fibers of one-parameter families of octic arrangements we refer to the appendix \ref{full list of degenerations}.

 For the sake of simplicity, we assume that the degenerate fiber, $X_{w}$ is at $w=0$.